Table of Contents

 The online import can be found under the Add or Edit Address Book screen as shown below

-If you are wanting to send to a list of recipients one time only (or the list changes regularly) then use the Bulk Sender option as shown on the right
+If you are wanting to send to a list of recipients one time only (or the list changes regularly) then use the Bulk Sender option on the compose page

 Messenger imports files in the CSV format, such as those that can be exported from Microsoft Excel.